LGK1412/demo_stream_with_membrane_elixir/README.md

   * If you use window install WSL (Windows Subsystem for Linux) and install Ubuntu ask chatGPT if you don't know then clone this repo in WSL.
 Use WSL to run.
   * Run `mix deps.get` to install and setup dependencies then run `mix compile` any error go ask chatGPT.
   * Start Phoenix endpoint with `mix phx.server` or inside IEx with `iex -S mix phx.server`
+  * Go to Cloudinary make an account to get API then go to dev.exs.
+  * Change config your repo.
+Run `mix ecto.create` and i don't know just make sure your database can run.

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.

 * NOTICE: